ntorrie/calval/README.md

 # Pre-Deployment Validation Tests

 Prior to deployment, sensors that can be calibrated are calibrated according to their specific sensor manual.
-All sensors are then subjected to a Validation Test(s), which differ depending on the variables measured.
+Each sensor is then subjected to a validation test(s), which differ depending on the variables measured.

 ## Dissolved Oxygen (percent saturation)

-For a Validation Test of dissolved oxygen measured in units of percent saturation, sensors are set to record at 10 minute intervals and placed in an air-tight environment with water-saturated air at 100 % humidity.
+For a validation test of dissolved oxygen measured in units of percent saturation, sensors are set to record at 10 minute intervals and placed in an air-tight environment with water-saturated air at 100 % humidity.
-The sensors are left to record for a minimum of 6 hours (Figure 2)
+The sensors are left to record for a minimum of 6 hours (Figure 2).
+Upon completion of the validation tests, data from each sensor is offloaded and evaluated using the calval package functions.

 The precision for these dissolved oxygen sensors is +/-5 % (InnovaSea 2021).
-Since the the sensors in the bucket are in water-saturated air, they should measure 100 +/-5 % saturation.
-Any sensors outside of the acceptable 95 - 105 % range for more than 10 % of the test require re-calibration.
+Since the the sensors in the test environment are in water-saturated air, they should measure 100 +/-5 % saturation.
+Any sensors which record observations outside of the acceptable 95 - 105 % range for \> 10 % of the test require re-calibration and be re-validated.
+If a sensor fails more than 2 consecutive validation tests it will be sent back to the manufacturer for troubleshooting.
+Sensors that pass the tests are cleared for deployment.

-Figure 3 shows the results of a dissolved oxygen Validation Test for four sensors.
+Figure 1 shows the results of a dissolved oxygen validation test for four sensors.
 Sensor \#675016 recorded outside of an acceptable range for 99.9% of the test period, and was therefore flagged for re-calibration.

 ## Other Variables

-For Validation Tests of temperature and dissolved oxygen measured in mg/L, sensors are set to record at 10 - 15 minute intervals and submerged in a well insulated, circulating tank of fresh water for a minimum of 12 hours.
-The same procedure is used for the salinity Validation Tests, except seawater is used instead of fresh water.
+For validation tests of temperature and dissolved oxygen measured in mg/L, sensors are set to record at 10 - 15 minute intervals and submerged in a well insulated, circulating tank of fresh water for a minimum of 12 hours.
+The same procedure is used for the salinity validation tests, except seawater is used instead of fresh water.
+A minimum of 4 sensors are required in the test tank to ensure a valid test for the temperature, dissolved oxygen mg/L, and salinity tests.

-## Results

-Upon completion of the Validation Tests, data from each sensor is offloaded and evaluated using the calval package functions to ensure all sensors are recording within an appropriate manufacturer-specified range of each other.
+Upon completion of the validation tests, data from each sensor is offloaded and evaluated using the calval package functions.
+For each variable, an acceptable sensor observation should fall within the range of median observation +/- the sensor-specific precision range.
+The precision for each sensor type varies slightly.
 Sensors that pass the tests are cleared for deployment.
 Any sensor that records outside of the acceptable range for \> 10 % of the test will be re-calibrated (if applicable) and re-validated.
 If a sensor fails more than 2 consecutive validation tests it will be sent back to the manufacturer for troubleshooting.

 # Post-Deployment Validation